CrazyWichGG/Internet-Speed-Test-App/README.md

 # Internet-Speed-Test-App

 Internet speed testing app built using python language and speedtest-cli module (and tkinter for gui).
-The data that get from this app is not accurate, I suggest to test from other websites instead.
+Information provided by this app may not accurate.
+I recommend testing from another website instead.

 ## ⌨️ Keybinds
 * **Enter** - Try testing internet speed again.